-The application is very sleek and definitely adheres to the Apple principal of beauty in simplicity.
-Navigation within the app is a breeze they’ve built in simple one click connection, favoring directly from the server selection screen, and very minimal screens that don’t overwhelm you with information.
+The application is very sleek and adheres to the Apple principal of beauty in simplicity.
+Navigation within the app is a breeze they’ve built in simple one-click connection, favouring directly from the server selection screen, and very minimal screens that don’t overwhelm you with information.

 your current server.

 All in all, this is a very basic application with just two screens but it does exactly what it’s supposed to and ads the convenience of 1 click connection.
-This is for those of you that want a simple, no frill application, but would rather not have enter the server info yourself into your iPhone’s settings.
+This is for those of you that want a simple, no-frill application, but would rather not have entered the server info yourself into your iPhone’s settings.

-So, there you have it iPhone users, hopefully this list of top picks and favorite iOS VPN clients helped you make a choice.
+So, there you have it iPhone users.
+Hopefully this list of top picks and iOS VPN clients helped you make a choice.
 I think I have given a nice mix of functional, simple, and sleek.
-But, please comment below and let us know your favorites and experiences with some of these providers.
+But, please comment below and let us know your favourites and experiences with some of these providers.